balaji-venkatesan/nginx-loadbalancer/README.md

         }

   We are running 3 instances of the API server in a different port, and for load balancing, we have created an upstream and used the least connection as the algorithm.

+## TODO

+Move reactjs and nginx to parent directory, as of now it is inside the java project.